 The User Interface

 The UI section should include detailed wireframes of screen layouts.
 This takes time on the front end, but it prevents client misunderstandings and mountains of work if code changes need to be completed.
 Account for different screen dimensions and watch that any client-supplied graphics are built to the right aspect ratios.
-The documents for UI must features all of the necessary elements, including:
+The documents for UI must feature all of the necessary elements, including:

 - Any state changes for controls